The Helicopter Spies: Synopsis

-U.N.C.L.E. agents Napoleon Solo, (Robert Vaughn) and Illya Kuryakin (David McCallum) witness the aerial destruction wrought on an African village by Dr. Kharmusi using his newly developed “thermal prism”.
+U.N.C.L.E. agents Napoleon Solo and Illya Kuryakin witness the aerial destruction wrought on an African village by Dr. Kharmusi using his newly developed “thermal prism”.
 U.N.C.L.E. then seeks out notorious safe cracker (and former thermal prism researcher himself) Luther Sebastian to help them obtain the device from Dr. Kharmusi.
 Sebastian is on an island among a religious group called “The Third Way”, a mystical organization with disciples having – except for Sebastian – platinum white hair and all having a belief that when the “Old Man” in their group finally speaks after twenty years of silence The Third Way will have dominion over the world.
 Wanted in nearly two dozen countries Sebastian agrees to leave the island and help U.N.C.L.E. in return for world-wide immunity from prosecution.

 Solo makes his way to Dr. Kharmusi’s fortress but is initially delayed by Annie and her friend Aksoy.
 She feels that Sebastian can help free her fiancé and Aksoy’s brother, both of whom were unjustly imprisoned because of Sebastian.
 However, Dr. Kharmusi’s wife Azalea betrays her husband, kills Aksoy, abandons Annie, and helps Solo get into the fortress.
 Unfortunately for Solo, Annie follows him and, claiming to be his wife, gains access herself.

-Despite the setback Solo locates the safe and informs Kuryakin and Sebastian (who separately made their way to the roof).
+Despite the setback, Solo locates the safe and informs Kuryakin and Sebastian (who separately made their way to the roof).
 Sebastian steals the prism - from a safe he himself designed - while Solo and Azalea are caught and tortured in a room slowly filling with sand.
-Kuryakin rescues them, but a brief fight results in Kharmusi’s death.
+Kuryakin rescues them, but a brief fight results in Dr. Kharmusi’s death.
 His death automatically triggers a self-destruct device in his fortress, so the U.N.C.L.E. group flees the area immediately with the prism.

 Safely outside the blast radius, Sebastian reveals that he and Azalea (a priestess of The Third Way) have been working together and the entire course of events has been his plan.
 They felt they could only steal the device with U.N.C.L.E.’s help and explain that by launching the thermal prism into orbit they can get countries to pay protection money of any amount.
-Sebastian then traps Solo, Kuryakin, and Annie on a boat placed on a collision course with the extraction ship.
-Escaping moments before the craft is destroyed by a defensively fired torpedo, the group is picked up and taken back to U.N.C.L.E.
-HQ in New York.
+Sebastian then traps Solo, Kuryakin and Annie on a boat placed on a collision course with the extraction ship.
+Escaping moments before the craft is destroyed by a defensively fired torpedo, the group is picked up and taken back to U.N.C.L.E. headquarters in New York.